fcperni/DataStorytellingWithPowerBI/Script.md

 I didn't talk about narrative structure nor storytelling with data, so we are going to focus on this areas.

 This subject is interesting not only in computer science environments but it is needed in any area.
 Nowadays, everyone works with more or less data.
-Furthermore, it is very common to, after working or analyzing data, we need to present our data to an audience.
+Furthermore, it is very common to, after working or analyzing data, present our data to an audience.
 In this session we will review some of the industry standards to convey our message, specially using Power BI.

 ### Where we left

+Let's talked about the situation that we had, and their Azure elements.

 We have an application (PackOrg) which contains an App Service.
 This service holds and API that was programmed in C#.
-Every single request made to the API is recorded on an Application Insight, which stores them on a database.
+Every single request made to the API is recorded on an Application Insight, which stores them on a SQL database that is on a IaaS SQL Server.
 All this elements are stored in a resource group.

 Instead of querying our logs via Azure Portal, we are going to connect Power BI to that database so we can analyze them more efficiently.